nitee-13/NLP/prompt.md

 ### Facts
 - It is named after the astronomer Edmond Halley.
-- Its nucleus is roughly 15 kilometers in length.
 - It was famously recorded in 1066, coinciding with the Norman conquest of England.
 - Its orbital period is about 76 years.
 - The 1910 appearance was exceptionally bright and caused public excitement.
-- The comet was last visible from Earth in 1986.
-- It is expected to return in 2061.
 - It has been observed by humans for at least two millennia.
 - Mark Twain was born shortly after an 1835 visitation of Halley’s Comet.
 - The International Halley Watch was formed to analyze its 1986 appearance.